 Single point of access to information, support and service in English and French 24/7.
 Live chat is available 7am-9pm (Mon – Fri) at ontariocaregiver.ca.
 Caregivers can speak to a Community Resource Specialist to connect to community-based services and supports across Ontario based on their individual needs.

-1:1 PEER MENTORING PROGRAM
+1:1 PEER SUPPORT PROGRAM

 Peer support program that connects caregivers with trained peer mentors for 1:1 phone or virtual support.
 Caregivers with lived experience and knowledge to share are trained to become peer mentors to provide support to another caregiver seeking support with the challenges they are facing.

-TOOLKITS AND RESOURCES FOR CAREGIVERS ON OUR WEBSITE
+ADDITIONAL TOOLKITS AND RESOURCES FOR CAREGIVERS

 - I am a Caregiver Starter Toolkit – Created by caregivers for caregivers the toolkit focuses on how the caregiver can be empowered to take care of themselves.